 - Are in acute crisis needing immediate, urgent help.

-- Are psychotic or on heavy medication.
+- Are psychotic or on medication for severe mental illness.

 - Are already being seen by another counsellor or agency such as Relate, except with the agreement of the other agency.

 - Have a history of repeated suicide attempts, violence to others, or uncontrollable behaviour.

 - Are suffering from obsessional or phobic symptoms which may respond better to cognitive/behavioural therapy (CBT)